Primary page content

 I really enjoyed my BSc Psychology with Management degree, especially because it was very practical.
 The modules that stood out to me were Assessment & Selection, Leadership and Talent Management, Training, Coaching and Counselling.
 I knew I wanted to pursue a career within financial services, and the insight these modules provided me was perfect.

-For instance, in Assessment & Selection we had a company come and express the people they were experiencing when it came to recruiting talent, we did have to write a report on how to resolve this problem.
-This made the course come ‘alive’ because we were able to apply the lectures and suggest innovative solutions.
+For instance, in Assessment & Selection we had a company come and express the problems they were experiencing when it came to recruiting talent, and as part of our coursework we had to write a report on how to resolve this problem.
+This made the course come alive because we were able to apply the lectures and suggest innovative solutions.

-Currently I work as an Analyst in Environment, Social and Governance at The Bank of America.
+Currently I work as an Analyst in Environment, Social and Governance at the Bank of America.
 In this role I help to coordinate volunteering events across Europe, Middle East and Asia, managing over 50 charity partners, grant writing and advancing philanthropic opportunities.
 I enjoy the fact that the work I do is meaningful, and it is able to change lives, this is rewarding.